 A study by the U.S. Centers for Disease Control and Prevention (CDC) found a cocktail of toxic chemicals in the blood and urine of most Americans that were tested.
 In 2009, the Environmental Working Group (EWG) found up to 232 chemicals in the placental cord blood of newborns in the United States.
 Many of these pollutants have been linked to serious health risks such as cancer and can persist for decades in the environment.

 Regulatory authorities assume that because each of the active ingredients in individual commercial products is below the acceptable daily intake (ADI), the cocktail is thus also safe.
 They do not test these combinations of chemicals — the chemical cocktails that are ingested daily by billions of people — to ensure that they are safe.
 The emerging body of evidence demonstrates that many chemical cocktails can act synergistically, meaning that instead of one plus one equaling two, the joint action can exert a toxic, damaging effect that’s three, four, five, or even several hundred times higher than the sum of the two effects when the chemicals act separately.

-This is an excerpt from André Leu’s 2018 book, Poisoning Our Children, which goes on sale March 1, 2018.
-Pre-order in February and save 10 percent.
+This is an excerpt from André Leu’s 2018 book, Poisoning Our Children.

 André Leu is a founding member and director of Regeneration International.
 He served as president of IFOAM Organics International from 2011 to 2017.
 He is the author of the award-winning book, The Myths of Safe Pesticides.